Protect your home

 Safety begins at home.
 You can take steps now to prepare for emergencies, reduce the impact of wildfire and safeguard your home and family.

-STEP ONE: Create a defensible space
+STEP 1: Create a defensible space

 Is your family ready for an emergency?
 With a simple plan and the right supplies, you’ll be able to act with confidence.